 In this blog post you’ll find a guide to hiking the Robberg Peninsula, what to bring when you hike South Africa, and find out why this is one of the best hikes in South Africa.

 I should warn you before you read on – if you’re afraid of heights, this hike most likely isn’t for you.
 Just take that into consideration before committing to the 9k trek.
 And you need to be physically fit, this isn’t an easy stroll.
 There are sections where you need to pull yourself up a very steep ascent over boulders – you will have to scramble with both your arms and your legs and will need to be able to pull yourself up.

-Starting from the parking lot you’ll start with gorgeous views of Plettenberg Bay, first walking along a boardwalk – this is the busiest part since many visitors just go to this section and turn around.
+Starting from the parking lot you’ll start the Robberg Nature Reserve hike with gorgeous views of Plettenberg Bay, first walking along a boardwalk – this is the busiest part since many visitors just go to this section and turn around.
 Don’t let the crowd discourage you, and keep on.

 As you continue to hike the Robberg Peninsula, you’ll reach farther and farther until you beat the crowds, and start walking along a (pretty) narrow path.
 You might also notice a distinct smell coming from below… if you’re not afraid of heights, look down and see the seal colony sunbathing on the rocks below, splashing in the water and playing.

 You’ll also pass through the Witsand Sand Dune, which seems somewhat other worldly after walking along the dramatic coast line.
 South Africa climbing is such a treat.

 Walking along the path on the edge of the peninsula, there’s not a lot of room for error – i.e., don’t lose your footing.
 It’s not exactly a sheer drop on the other side, but just about.
 So just keep your wits about you and you’ll be fine.
 Honestly, although the sign in the parking lot shows a skull and cross bones on the other side of the peninsula, I thought this was one of the most dangerous parts.